arpansahu/common_readme/AWS Deployment/kubernetes/kube_with_dashboard.md

         kubectl -n kubernetes-dashboard edit service kubernetes-dashboard
     ```

-2. Modify the service to use NodePort:
+2. Modify the service to use NodePort (do not copy blindly just make the mentioned changes):

     ```yaml
         [DASHBOARD SERVICE]